15 Famous Colorado Foods To Eat on Vacation

 What makes this Colorado specialty so special?
 The crust!
 The crispy-on-the-outside, fluffy-on-the-inside dough contains honey.
 But that’s not all.
 The outer crust is rolled into what looks like a big braid that runs around the circumference of the pie.
 This crust keeps the truckload of toppings in place while adding to the texture, taste, and presentation.
 Of course, the thick layer of cheese doesn’t hurt either.

 Don’t go looking for Mountain Pie at your local Italian restaurant.
-While New York pizza and Chicago deep-dish pizza have nationwide reputations and outlets, Colorado-style pizza cannot be found outside of the state.
+While New York pizza and Chicago deep-dish pizza have nationwide reputations and outlets, Colorado-style pizza—like Washington, D.C.’s jumbo slice—cannot be found outside of its natural surroundings.

 Try Colorado-Style Pizza here: